One of the four original counties in Arizona, and Tucson is proud to call it home.

 Organ Pipe Cactus National Monument: This site, near Ajo—130 miles west of Tucson—covers more than 330,000 acres in southern Arizona and is operated by the National Park Service.
 There are numerous hiking trails of varying difficulty throughout the park.
 Route information is available at the park’s visitor center.

 Mt.
-Lemmon Ski Valley is small but beautiful and offers expert, intermediate and beginners run.
+Lemmon Ski Valley is small but beautiful and offers expert, intermediate, and beginner run.
 Ski and snowboard rentals are available as is instruction for adults and children.
 Ski season typically runs from mid-December through March.
 Mt.
 Lemmon’s summit gets about 180 inches of snow annually and is just a short drive from Tucson.